Session 1: Initial Workshop: Think 3-2-1 Crisis Intervention Strategy and the BE KIND Model

 • Session Objectives:

-• Learn the five steps of the BE KIND Safety Peace Plan for supporting individuals in crisis.
+• Apply the Safety Peace Plan: Practice the five steps of the BE KIND Safety (Peace) Plan through an interactive session.

 • Key Topics: